ethanwheat/PantryBot/README.md

 **Styling Components:**

-Please use these pre-styled components to create our app in the frontend:
+Use these pre-styled components to create our app in the frontend:

 [React Bootstrap Components](https://react-bootstrap.netlify.app/docs/components/accordion)